Constructive vote of no confidence: History of use

-1972: Rainer Barzel vs. Willy Brandt (failed vote)
+1972: Kurt Georg Kiesinger vs. Willy Brandt (failed vote)

-On 27 April 1972, an attempt to oust Chancellor Willy Brandt (SPD) in favour of opposition leader Rainer Barzel (CDU) failed by only two votes.
+On 27 April 1972, an attempt to oust Chancellor Willy Brandt (SPD) in favour of opposition leader Kurt Georg Kiesinger (CDU) failed by only two votes.
 This came as a surprise since it was known that several members of the SPD-FDP coalition strongly opposed Brandt's Ostpolitik and the government no longer had a clear majority after several deputies either switched over to the opposition or announced they would vote for the no-confidence motion.
 The numerous defections theoretically dropped the coalition to just 246 votes.
 The opposition nominally had 250, one vote over the 249 needed to topple Brandt.